myspc-development/art-test/assets/docs/Admin_Help.md

 - Location-aware calendar with proximity highlights and legend.
 - Price history and trends for artworks for sale.
 - Refined admin and member notifications.
+- Drag-and-drop dashboard widgets with an optional dark mode toggle.

 For an overview of how a user interacts with ArtPulse, see the User Journey diagram below: